- How do I apply for the Wilderness Trekking School?

 - Can I waive WTS?

-Normal hiking equipment will be needed, with particular emphasis on the Ten Essential Systems.
 We strongly urge you to wait to purchase any new items until after the first lecture night.
-The first lecture and group meeting will include details of what is needed.
+We also encourage you to borrow or find used gear until you know what best fits your needs.
+You will need normal hiking equipment, with particular emphasis on the Ten Essential Systems.
+The first lecture and group meeting and first field day (Dry Land Travel) will include information on gear and how to maximize use of items you may already own.
 Your instructor team will have a variety of suggestions for you.

 Some important required items:

-- Boots: sturdy enough for off-trail use and preferably waterproof , $90 and up
+- Boots: sturdy enough for off-trail use and waterproof, $90 and up.

-- Rain gear: you will need a rain jacket and may want rain pants and a pack cover, $20 and up.
+- Rain gear: rain jacket, rain pants, and possibly a pack cover, $20 and up.

-- Bivy gear for emergency overnight.
-This can be as simple as a foam pad and plastic bag or a tarp, up to a high tech bivy sack, $10 and up.
+- Emergency shelter for an unexpected overnight: from a closed cell foam pad and plastic bag or tarp, up to a high tech bivy sack, $10 and up.
+WTS offers a 5’x7’ reflective tarp at a discount.

 - The Ten Essential Systems